-A good consultant will provide your organization with the necessary knowledge and skills that you will need to effectively implement a compliant quality management system at a fraction of the cost that you would probably incur if you elect to do it on your own.
+A good consultant will provide your organization with the necessary knowledge and skills that you will need to effectively implement a conformant management system at a fraction of the cost that you would probably incur if you elect to do it on your own.

 The consultant could be used for some or all of the following activities:

 Since consultants are different in many ways, you are advised to be careful and not accept any offers of a ready-made (off the shelf) management system or a stack of templates for manuals and procedures.
 There are many such manuals around but they do not work and you may be denied certification, as they tend to be easily recognized by certification auditors who are likely to see them as a red flag indicating that your organization is only paying lip service to requirements.